Sharang-747/AWSProjects/Dataset Visualization using AWS S3-Quicksight/STEPS.md

 - Experiment with different types of graphs like bar charts, pie charts, line graphs, etc.

 ### **Project Completion Time**
-- Approximately 1-2 hours, depending on the complexity of the visualizations.
+- Approximately 1 hour, depending on the complexity of the visualizations.